Lawyer Call Avatar

 It’s essential to include specific clauses in the agreement, such as automatic eviction if the rent is not paid within a specified period, to reinforce your rights.

-While these rights may be understood, they can still be challenged in court, making it crucial to have clear, enforceable terms in the agreement that aligns with the legal provisions under the Rent Control Act or applicable tenancy laws.
+While these rights may be understood, they can still be challenged in court, making it crucial to have clear, enforceable terms in the agreement that align with the legal provisions under the Rent Control Act or applicable tenancy laws.

 2. Police Intervention: It’s a Civil Matter